uakarsh/speech-recognition/README.md

 There are three notebooks:
 - KNN-Project-Recognition.py contains the preprocessing part, and then applying the KNN Model, and performing cross validation and dimensionality reduction
 - Random-Forest-Project-Recognition.py contains the preprocessing part, and then applying the Random Forest Model, and performing cross validation and dimensionality reduction
-- Tensorflow-Project-Recognition.py contains the preprocessing part, and then applying the Tensorflow Model, and performing cross validation and dimensionality reduction
+- the whole code for speech recognition (neural network and random forest).py contains the preprocessing part, and then applying the Tensorflow Model and Random Forest, and dimensionality reduction